uday778/uday778/README.md

 <h1 align="center">Hi 👋, I'm Uday Kumar</h1>

 ## About me :mortar_board:
-I am a student, currently studying at Sri Vyshnavi Degree College.
+Recent Undergraduate from Sri Vyshnavi  College.
 From very early on in my life, I fell in love with technology 😍.
 This love has helped me develop an excellent technological mindset, and given me the curiosity to learn more.
 I firmly believe that **no amount of knowledge is enough knowledge**. 🧠

 ## What I know :computer: